Minyst/ML_DL_Project/README.md

 **Objective**: To compare which performs better between the pretrained and custom YOLOv10 models.

 **Technologies Used**:
-model: YOLOv10
+-model: YOLOv10
-package: ultralytics, supervision, cv2
+-package: ultralytics, supervision, cv2

 **Key Results**:
 After capturing the video and creating multiple frames, each frame was trained with the model, and then these frames were reassembled into a single video.
 For the pretrained model, predictions were made directly using the model.